Shipping Perishable

 3. Choose the right design of packing containers

-Typically, container packaging is used to transport fresh or frozen seafood.
-These sturdy containers can come in different shapes.
-For example, a two-piece wax box, foam box, fold-up box, or even a plastic cooler.
+Container packaging is typically used to transport fresh or frozen seafood.
+These sturdy containers can come in different shapes, a two-piece wax box, foam box, fold-up box, or even a plastic cooler.

-To decide which packaging box is most suitable, consider factors like:
+To decide which packaging box is most suitable, consider:

 • Whether it will be shipped as frozen or fresh?